 Apart from America, the situation is similar in Asia with the poker community seeing a rise in the use of cryptocurrency.
 Various online sites and poker gaming apps have begun offering it as an alternative mode of payment with players quick to embrace the convenience.
 Below are some facts showing the growth of cryptocurrency in the Asian poker community.

 Online poker sites / and applications welcome cryptocurrency

-The online playing field in Asia has undergone deep changes with the growth of applications like Poker Master and PPPOKER.
+The online playing field in Asia has undergone deep changes with the growth of applications like Poker Master.
 These apps provide a platform for players to be able to host their own real money privates games.

 In this new setup, it is the responsibility of clubs owners and their agents to process all payments.
 Operating in an environment completely unregulated and sometimes at the border of legality, many have adopted Bitcoin to settle a significant portion of their transactions.

 There are numerous advantages in choosing this method such as speed of transaction, the relatively low cost, and anonymity.
 The use of Bitcoin has been especially crucial in allowing foreign players and agents to join the juicy Chinese private games hosted on Poker Master.
 (Without BTC, it would be very difficult to constantly get money in and out of Mainland China)

 But private poker applications are not the only ones using cryptos.
 Natural8, flagship skin of GGNET, a very popular online site in Asia known for hosting satellites to live events in the area accepts crypto payments for both deposits and withdrawals.
 The poker room is currently offering free tournament tickets for players using this deposit option.